 AFUE is an important factor in your decision to purchase a new furnace, but as with most large purchases, there are many things to consider as well.

-For more information on AFUE and how to choose the furnace that fits your needs and budget, schedule a free estimate with one of Service Champions’ heating specialists.AFUE is a measure of a gas furnace’s energy efficiency.
+For more information on AFUE and how to choose the furnace, boiler, or water heater that fits your needs and budget, schedule a free estimate with one of Service Champions’ heating specialists.AFUE is a measure of a gas furnace’s energy efficiency.
 It stands for Annual Fuel Utilization Efficiency and is represented as a percentage.

-Mon-Thu: 7am - 7pm
+Mon-Thu: 7am - 8pm

 Fri-Sun: 7am - 7pm